jaydenwitucki/Auth-Trial/README.md

 # Auth-Trial

-User authentication
+# Node.js Passport User Authentication

-User can register with email
+- User can register with email
-User can login with registered email
+- User can login with registered email
-User can logout
+- User can logout
-No security issues present
+- No security issues present